Engineering Technology

 MET 4820 Machine Systems 3 s.h.

 Interdisciplinary capstone course.
-Analysis and design of complex machine systems incorporating hydraulic and pneumatic subsystems and electrical controls, including PLCs.
-Comprehensive design projects.
+Analysis and design of complex machine systems incorporating previous coursework in solid mechanics, fluid power, machine design, and thermodynamics.
 Three hours lecture per week.

 Prereq.: Senior standing in MET and permission of instructor.